chicogong/translate_eval/API_DOCS.md

 ### 2. Evaluate Translation

-Evaluate the quality of a translation using AI evaluation models.
+Evaluate the quality of a translation using AI LLM evaluation models.

 **Endpoint:** `POST /api/evaluate`